dreamineering/business-administration/docs/roles/frontdesk-sales/README.md

 ---
-title: Front Desk
+title: Front Desk Sales
 ---

-# Front Desk
+# Front Desk Sales

 This is primarily a **SALES** position, their primary goal is to ensure that all clients leave having booked a return appointment.

-A frontdesk employee must respond to a variety of challenges on a daily basis.
+A front desk employee must respond to a variety of challenges on a daily basis.
 A lack of systems to follow results in poor productivity, lost income, high cancellation rates, high staff turnover, low morale and missed opportunities.

-## Front Desk Responsibilities
+## Responsibilities

 - Answering phone calls
 - Setting and checking clients in and out for appointments